 Crime Hawks Rick O’Shea, Catherine Ryan Howard, Louise Phillips and Alex Barclay discuss the three books they think you MUST read before you die!

-Watch out for our 2020 programme going live!
-Join our newsletter for up-to-the the minute news!
+Join our newsletter for up-to-the the minute news of forthcoming events

 Things that Go Bump in the Night: CJ Tudor & Stuart Turton in conversation with Sinéad Crowley